Aharon Barak: Selected judgments

-Impact, praise and criticism
+South Africa v.
+Israel

+On January 11, 2024, the Israeli government appointed Barak as an ad hoc judge to serve on the International Court of Justice case South Africa v.
+Israel, brought against Israel by South Africa on charges of genocide.
+In this role, Barak voted against several of the provisional measures the ICJ imposed on Israel, such as preventing acts of genocide, protecting evidence, and facilitating humanitarian aid, suggesting he found insufficient basis in the evidence for these specific requirements.

+On June 5, 2024, Barak resigned from his role as an ad hoc judge, citing personal reasons.

+Views and opinions

-Barak's decisions as President of the Supreme Court impacted many aspects of life in Israel, and were the subject of both praise and criticism.
-Barak championed a proactive judiciary that has interpreted Israel's Basic Law as its constitution, and challenged Israeli parliament (Knesset) laws on that basis.
-Two of his books on legal commentary have been translated to English.
+Barak championed a proactive judiciary that has interpreted Israel's Basic Law as its constitution, and challenged Knesset laws on that basis.
+Barak's legal philosophy starts with the belief that "the world is filled with law".
+This idea portrays law as an all-encompassing framework of human affairs from which no action can ever be immune: Whatever the law does not prohibit, it permits; either way, the law always has its say, on everything.

-Following his retirement from the Supreme Court, the new President of the Court, Judge Dorit Beinisch, said at his farewell ceremony:

-At the heart of the development of the law of Israel stands Aharon Barak.
+Following his retirement from the Supreme Court, the new President of the Court, Judge Dorit Beinisch, said at his farewell ceremony: "At the heart of the development of the law of Israel stands Aharon Barak.
 He opened new horizons.
 The law as it stands after his [Presidency] differs in its purpose from the era which preceded him.
-Since his first year in the Supreme Court his rulings were groundbreaking, since '78 and until today he set the central legal norms that this court granted Israeli society.
+Since his first year in the Supreme Court his rulings were groundbreaking, since '78 and until today he set the central legal norms that this court granted Israeli society."

-On the issue of the substantial expansion of the right of standing and the test of reasonableness of an administrative decision (which grants the courts the power to overrule an administrative decision if the judge is convinced that it does not "stand [within the] bounds of reasonableness"), Amnon Rubinstein wrote:

-Thus a situation has arisen whereby the Supreme Court may convene and decide on every conceivable issue.
+On the issue of the substantial expansion of the right of standing and the test of reasonableness of an administrative decision (which grants the courts the power to overrule an administrative decision if the judge is convinced that it does not "stand [within the] bounds of reasonableness"), Amnon Rubinstein wrote:" Thus a situation has arisen whereby the Supreme Court may convene and decide on every conceivable issue.
 In addition to that the unreasonableness of an administrative decision will be grounds for judicial intervention.
 This was a total revolution in the judicial thinking which characterized the Supreme Court of previous generations, and this has given it the reputation of the most activist court in the world, causing both admiration and criticism.
-In practice, in many respects the Supreme Court under Barak has become an alternate government.
+In practice, in many respects the Supreme Court under Barak has become an alternate government."